 Pranksters who dial 911 when there is no real emergency and then hang up, stay silent, or make a bogus request, outlandish statement or plea for help risk getting arrested.
-Pranking police is not something law enforcement find amusing, since it could prevent people with real emergencies from getting through or getting help.
+Pranking or swatting police is not something law enforcement find amusing, since it could prevent people with real emergencies from getting through or getting help.
 Although the 911 system tracks callers, many cybercriminals call with a spoofed number.

 Under Section 42.061 of the Texas Penal code, a person commits the offense of making a silent or abusive call to 9-1-1 service, if he or she calls 911 when there is not an emergency and knowingly or intentionally:

 A person also commits the offense if they knowingly permit another person to use their phone or communications device to make a silent or abusive call to 911.

 Under Chapter 22.14 of the Texas Penal Code, a person commits the offense of “Swatting” if he or she reports a crime or emergency to any law enforcement agency or officer or 9-1-1 service and:

 Making silent or abusive calls to 911 is a Class B misdemeanor, punishable by up to six months in jail and a $2,000 fine.